 I used to bake these cookies with my mom as a kid.
-The first thing I learned to cook were cookies; I was her kitchen assistant.
+The first thing I learned to cook was cookies; I was her kitchen assistant.

 These cookies are very economical as they have no butter or much sugar.
 Sugar was one of the most expensive ingredients in colonial Chile since it’s very difficult to cultivate sugarcane in Chile.
 Nowadays sugar is obtained from sugarbeets in Chile.

 - 3 1/2 –4 cups flour